Harlaw Academy

-Harlaw Academy is a six-year comprehensive secondary school situated 200 yards from the junction of Union Street and Holburn Street in the centre of Aberdeen, Scotland.
+Harlaw Academy is a six-year comprehensive secondary school situated approximately 300 metres from the junction of Union Street and Holburn Street in the centre of Aberdeen, Scotland.
 It is directly adjacent to St Margaret's School for Girls.
 The academy draws most of its pupils from its associated primary schools, namely, Broomhill Primary School, Ferryhill Primary School, Kaimhill Primary School and Hanover Street School.
-Ross McLaren has been headteacher since February 2020.
+Stuart Craig has been the head teacher since 2024.

 History

 The school was established in Little Belmont Street as the Aberdeen High School for Girls in 1874.
 The school moved to 19 Albyn Place, where it amalgamated with Mrs. Elmslie's Institution which occupied a prominent building designed by Archibald Simpson, in 1891.

 The Former Pupils' Club established a fund for the acquisition of a playing field at Hazlehead, as well as the cost of building and equipping a pavilion there.

 During the First World War, the building was requisitioned by the War Office to create the 1st Scottish General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.

 Subsequent changes included the abolition of fees in 1947, the phasing out of the primary department in 1971 and the introduction of the city's area comprehensive system which brought about the changing of the school's name to Harlaw Academy in 1970.
 Ruthrieston Secondary School was to become part of Harlaw Academy in 1972.

 In 2010, Harlaw Academy was threatened with closure, as part of the Aberdeen City Council's programme of financial cutbacks.
 This created serious concerns in the feeder communities which launched a successful campaign to save the school.